Australia drops recognition of Jerusalem as Israel's capital | Politics

 Israel's Foreign Ministry said it will summon the Australian ambassador over the issue.

-Former conservative Prime Minister Scott Morrison formally recognized West Jerusalem as Israel's capital in December 2018, although the Australian embassy remained in Tel Aviv.
+Senior Palestinian official Hussein Al-Sheikh said he welcomed Australia's decision "and its affirmation that the future of sovereignty over Jerusalem depends on the permanent solution based on international legitimacy."
+Former conservative Prime Minister Scott Morrison formally recognised west Jerusalem as Israel's capital in December 2018, although the Australian Embassy remained in Tel Aviv.

-The change followed then-U.S. President Donald Trump's decision to shift the U.S. Embassy from Tel Aviv to Jerusalem.
-President Joe Biden has kept the embassy in Jerusalem as the U.S. steps back from its once-intense mediation between the Israelis and Palestinians, who have not held substantive peace talks in more than a decade.
+The change followed then-US President Donald Trump's decision to move the US Embassy from Tel Aviv to Jerusalem.
+President Joe Biden has kept the embassy in Jerusalem as the US steps back from its once-intense mediation between the Israelis and Palestinians, who have not held substantive peace talks in more than a decade.

 Wong described Morrison's move as out of step internationally and a "cynical play'' to win a byelection in a Sydney locale with a large Jewish population.